The Most Common Misconception About Water Pressure

 Plumbing fixtures come from the factory with a limited flow to meet certain government standards.
 It’s pretty common for these flow rates to be less than satisfactory.
 There are two factors that determine flow; opening size, and the pressure we push water through that opening.
 As we stated above, we have some limits on the water pressure so we can’t alter that too much.
 That leaves us with making modifications to the size of the opening to achieve your desired flow rate.
 We can usually make some adjustments that will make you fall in love with your shower again all while keeping your water pressure at a safe level.

-But What about Water Conservation?
+But What About Water Conservation?

 We can all agree that saving water is a great thing.
 But there are a few areas where reducing the flow-rates aren’t actually saving water.
 It’s just making it take longer to get the job done.
 The easiest example is your bathtub.
 Your bathtub faucet is unrestricted in terms of flow.
 It just doesn’t make sense to reduce the flow when you’re going to fill the tub to your desired level and use the same amount of water no matter how long it takes.
 Now, let’s take the shower for instance.
 You have a job to do in the shower and it takes longer with less water.
 So, by slightly increasing the flow to your showerhead you can take shorter showers while using virtually the same amount of water.

 Another example is the kitchen sink.
 When you’re filling the sink to do dishes, it doesn’t matter how much or how little your faucet flows.
-You are going to run the faucet until the sink is full and that amount of water it was it is.
+You are going to run the faucet until the sink is full and that amount of water it was is.
 So, a fast-flowing kitchen sink doesn’t necessarily use more water but it does let you get done with dishes faster.

 The same is also true for toilets.
 Toilets need a certain amount of water to get the job done.
 Otherwise, we have to flush multiple times and wipe away all that saved water.
 Now, lavatory faucets are different.
 A large percentage of the use of a lavatory faucet is small momentary uses where large volumes of water aren’t desired.
 This makes them perfect candidates to reduce flow rates and conserve water.